 (BC#4)

 This branch condition shall be conducted based on the result of mutual interference power level check process.
 If the co-channel sharing does not cause the harmful interference for the other WSOGCO operation, go to DS#4.
 If not, go to P#4.
+If the value of tolerableInterferenceLevel is invalid, go to P#4.

 (BC#5)